๐ŸคBusiness Diplomacy

 4. The Eurozone shares a currency but member states retain separate fiscal policies.
 Does this represent an economic union or complete economic integration?
 Explain what would need to change to reach the highest stage.

-5. If an FRQ describes a trade bloc where goods, services, workers, and investment flow freely among members who also share a common external tariff, which stage of integration does this represent?
-What's the one element that distinguishes it from an economic union?
+5. If a question describes a trade bloc where goods, services, workers, and investment flow freely among members who also share a common external tariff, which stage of integration does this represent?
+What one element distinguishes it from an economic union?